Azure-Samples/dab-azure-cosmos-db-nosql-quickstart/readme.md

-# Quickstart: Data API builder and Azure SQL database
+# Quickstart: Data API builder and Azure Cosmos DB for NoSQL

-This is a Blazor web application that illustrates using Data API builder with Azure SQL.
-This sample application uses a Blazor WebAssembly front-end to access an Azure SQL database using the [Data API builder](https://learn.microsoft.com/azure/data-api-builder), and business logic using Azure Functions.
+This is a Blazor web application that illustrates using Data API builder with Azure Cosmos DB for NoSQL.
+This sample application uses a Blazor WebAssembly front-end to access an Azure Cosmos DB for NoSQL using the [Data API builder](https://learn.microsoft.com/azure/data-api-builder), and business logic using Azure Functions.
 This quickstart makes use of the [Database connections feature of Azure Static Web Apps](https://learn.microsoft.com/azure/static-web-apps/database-overview).

 This template illustrates these practices:

 - Using a user-assigned managed identity to connect hosting and database services
   - Using the managed identity to connect the Azure Functions app to the Azure Storage service
-  - Using the same managed identity to connect the Azure Static Web Apps to an Azure SQL server
+  - Using the same managed identity to connect the Azure Static Web Apps to an Azure Cosmos DB for NoSQL account
-  - Assigning the managed identity as the admin for the Azure SQL server
+  - Assigning the managed identity as the admin for the Azure Cosmos DB for NoSQL account
 - Deploying Azure Functions and Azure Static Web App seperately
   - Linking the deployed function app to the static web app
-- Deploying the AdventureWorksLT sample database to Azure SQL database
+- Deploying the AdventureWorksLT sample database to Azure Cosmos DB for NoSQL
-- Disabling local and key-based authentication to Azure SQL database and Azure Storage
+- Disabling local and key-based authentication to Azure Cosmos DB for NoSQL and Azure Storage

 ## Prerequisites